Discord Not Working: 2025 Troubleshooting Guide

 If this happens, you’ll be logged out of your account and you won’t be able to log in again for anywhere from 15 minutes to an hour.
 Your best course of action is to wait it out, but if you’re impatient, here are two alternatives.

-For many users, Discord is the go-to platform, but it’s not without its issues.
+You can fix Discord issues by following the troubleshooting steps for common problems like the app not opening, microphone not working, or audio problems.
 If Discord won’t open or your mic or audio isn’t working, there are a variety of Discord- and Windows-related issues (or any other operating system, for that matter) that may adversely affect your experience.

 The issues we listed above are some of the most common ones we’ve come across, and we hope you know how to solve them if they happen to you.